-Squid are generally taken incidentally in target fisheries for pollock but have been the target of Japanese and Republic of Korea trawl fisheries in the past.
-There are no directed squid fisheries in Alaskan waters at this time.
+In the BSAI, squids are generally taken incidentally in target fisheries for pollock.
+Historically squid were targeted by foreign vessels (from Japan and Korea) in the BSAI, but directed squid fisheries in Alaskan waters at this time.
 Squids could potentially become targets of Alaskan fisheries, however.
 There are many fisheries directed at squid species worldwide, although most focus on temperate squids in the genera Ilex and Loligo (Agnew et al. 1998, Lipinski et al 1998).
 There are fisheries for B. magister in the western Pacific, including Russian trawl fisheries with annual catches of 30,000 - 60,000 metric tons (Arkhipkin et al., 1995), and coastal Japanese fisheries with catches of 5,000 to 9,000 t in the late 1970's-early 1980's (Roper et al. 1982, Osaka and Murata 1983).
 Therefore, monitoring of catch trends for species in the squid complex is important because markets for squids exist and fisheries might develop rapidly.